 What Exactly is a Fee?

-Courts have oftentimes been asked to define the characteristics of a “tax,” and how they differ from other kinds of monetary exactions such as “fees.”
-The distinction is one that is not always observed with nicety in judicial decisions1.
-Notwithstanding, and as elsewhere explained, just because staff and past Boards have labeled many of the District’s monetary exactions2 “fees,” especially those which are involuntarily assessed, doesn’t necessarily make them so.
+Courts have oftentimes been asked to define the characteristics of a “fee,” and how they differ from other kinds of monetary exactions such as “taxes.”
+The distinction is not one that is always observed with nicety in the judicial decisions1 which are asked to determine the same.
+Notwithstanding, and as elsewhere explained, just because staff and past Boards have labeled many of the District’s monetary exactions “fees,”2 especially those which are involuntarily assessed3, doesn’t necessarily make them so.
 That’s because

-“Courts will determine and classify (monetary exactions) on the basis of realities”4 rather than labels, looking to their ‘operative effect.’”5 Especially when as here, the labels given]efn_note]The District’s RFF/BFF for instance.[/efn_note] were “undoubtedly drafted with [NRS 318.197(1)’s] permissive “standby service charges…for the availability of service” language firmly (and disingenuously) in mind.”6
+“Courts will determine and classify (the exaction) on the basis of realities”5 rather than labels, looking to their ‘operative effect.’”5 Especially when as here, the labels given6 were “undoubtedly drafted with [NRS 318.197(1)’s] permissive “standby service charges…for the availability of service” language “firmly in mind.”7

-In other words, courts will not allow local governments to do what our District regularly does.
-That is, let “the ends justify the means” by calling their monetary exactions something they are not!
+In other words, courts will not allow government to do what our District regularly does.
+That is, let “the ends justify the means” by calling their involuntarily assessed monetary exactions something they are not!

-So with this introduction in mind, we ask what are the “operating incidences”3 of the District’s various monetary exactions?
-What is their “operative effect?”5 What are their realities4?
+So with this introduction in mind, we ask what are the “operating incidences”4 of the District’s various monetary exactions?
+What is their “operative effect?”5 What are their realities5?

 As elsewhere discussed, Emerson College v.
-City of Boston5 instructs that the “fees imposed by a governmental entity tend to fall into one of two principal categories:
+City of Boston8 instructs that the “fees imposed by a governmental entity tend to fall into one of two principal categories:

-2. Regulatory fees (including licensing and inspection fees6) founded on the (municipal) police power7.”
+2. Regulatory fees (including licensing and inspection fees9) founded on the (municipal) police power10.”

 “We analyze whether the charge:

-(1) Applies to the direct beneficiary of a particular service17;
+(1) Applies to the direct beneficiary of a particular service20;

-(2) Is allocated directly to defraying the costs of providing the service18; and,
+(2) Is allocated directly to defraying the costs of providing the service21; and,

-(3) Is reasonably proportionate to the benefit received.”19
+(3) Is reasonably proportionate to the benefit received.”22

-There is a fourth (4th) pillar to the above “modified Emerson College test.”20
+And there is a fourth (4th) pillar to the above “modified Emerson College test.”23 It’s called the element of choice.

-Since here IVGID charges no fees for such services23, all of the District’s fees are predicated upon “choice, in that the party paying the fee has the option of not utilizing the governmental service and thereby avoiding the charge.”24 Meaning this fourth (4th) pillar is applicable to all of the District’s fees.
+Since IVGID charges no fees for the availability of health and sanitation services26, all of the District’s fees are predicated upon “choice in that the party paying the fee has the option of not utilizing the governmental service and thereby avoiding the charge.”27 Meaning this fourth (4th) pillar discribed above is applicable to all of the District’s fees.

 So there you have it.
-Only if the above criteria fit the charge, is it a fee32.
-Otherwise, it “is a tax and not a fee,”33 “and therefore, invalid.”34
+Only if the above criteria fit the charge, is the monetary exaction a fee28.
+Otherwise, it “is a tax and not a fee.”29 “And therefore, invalid.”30 And now you know.

 - See Dickson, Sheriff v.
 Jeff.
 Co.
 Bd. of Education, 311 Ky.
 781, 786, 225 S.W.2d 672 (1949).